For the baby items mentioned here, you won’t need until your baby is about five-months-old or even older.

 You don’t need to worry about this for several months.
 While babyproofing your home is very important, you don’t need to worry much about that until baby is close to crawling.
 This is something I would recommend not registering for, and instead assessing what you need when your baby is close to being on the move.
 You may change your mind about what you want or need.

 This one from Summer Infant doesn’t look awful.
 In fact, it looks kind of nice!
 It is pressure-mounted without a walk-through.
 The downside is that you have to step over it to get by, but the upside is that it is more affordable and easier to install since it has a simple function.
 The gate has an attractive walnut finish with a modern decor panel.
 As far as low-priced baby gates go, they can’t look much better than this!
+It would be a great one for short term use or to bring to a family member’s home when needed.

 Other Baby Proofing